dokwork/lualine-ex/README.md

       icon = ' ',

       -- The `git status` command is used to check the status of the worktree.
-      -- By default, it's run in background for performance purpose, but it could lead to the -- wrong 'unknow' status at first time. `sync = true` can prevent it, but it degrades -- startup time:
+      -- By default, it's run in background for performance purpose, but it could lead to -- the wrong 'unknow' status at the first time.
+The `sync = true` can prevent it, -- but it degrades startup time:
       sync = false,

       -- The colors for possible states: